marcinofulus/iCSEbook1/school/source/abitur/2016/en/beispielfunktion.rst

 .. admonition:: Problem

-  Give the term and the domain of a function which fulfills the given property/properties, respectively.
+  Give the term and the domain of a function which fulfills the given property/properties.

-  a) The point (2|0) is an point of inflecion of the graph of :math:`g`.
+  a) The point (2|0) is a point of inflection of the graph of :math:`g`.

-  b) The graph of the function :math:`h` is strictly monotonic decreasing
+  b) The graph of the function :math:`h` is strictly monotonically decreasing
-     and concave downward.
+     and concave.

 **Solution of part a**